 In recent years, the price of our common stock has fluctuated greatly.
-The price of our stock may continue to fluctuate greatly, due to a variety of factors, including:
+These price fluctuations have been rapid and severe and have left investors little time to react.
+The price of our common stock may continue to fluctuate greatly in the future due to a variety of company specific factors, including:

-- general price fluctuations of the overall stock market; - general price fluctuations of semiconductor stocks, reflecting in part the historical cyclicality of the semiconductor industry; - quarter to quarter variations in our operating results; - shortfalls in revenues or earnings from levels expected by securities analysts; - announcements of technological innovations or new products by us or our competitors; and - patent or other proprietary rights developments or litigation.
+- quarter to quarter variations in our operating results; - shortfalls in revenues or earnings from levels expected by securities analysts; and - announcements of technological innovations or new products by us or our competitors.